paulkaefer/diamol_code/notes.md

 * Docker Compose basically kicks things off, but that's where it ends.
 * might want to look up Docker Swarm vs. Kubernetes

-### Useful links
+# Useful links
-* Author's YouTube (link from lab's README file): https://is.gd/z8qHga
+* Author's YouTube (link from Chapter 6 lab's README file): https://is.gd/z8qHga
 * [Docker Compose Viz](https://github.com/pmsipilot/docker-compose-viz)

-### Discussion notes
-* clever the way the image layers are read-only, allowing for repeatability
+## Chapter 8: Supporting reliability with health checks and dependency checks
+* advice: logic to ensure dependencies are met. but also fail-fast (sometimes better to have an exited container than a running (but failing) container)
+* find the balance... health checks that work, but don't do too much work, as they need to run often

 # Once complete:
 - [ ] consider a certification